robjwells/robjwells.github.io/posts/2018/06/2018-06-10-hardware-choices.md

 But my head says that I should see if I can crack on using my iPad for now, enquire about getting the iMac serviced as soon as possible, and then make a more considered decision at a later time.

-It’s not a comfortable position for me, since this machine has been a fixture in my live for over six-and-a-half years.
+It’s not a comfortable position for me, since this machine has been a fixture in my life for over six-and-a-half years.
 When the graphics card went last time, it was calming to know that it was a problem that Apple had committed to take care of (even if I almost missed the cutoff and had to drag the heavy thing all the way to Chafford Hundred on the train).
-Not such luck this time.
+No such luck this time.

 (On a, er, positive note, I guess this will finally force me to work out a way of blogging from iPad that isn’t as painful as I’m sure it will be to get this post up.)